Candlestick Patterns Strategy

 Each candle indicates via its internal composition which side of the market is in control – or whether no side is in charge.
-When viewing the candle, a Forex trader is able to understand whether the bears or bulls controlled that particular bar.
+When viewing the candle, a Forex trader can understand whether the bears or bulls managed that particular bar.
 By doing so, a trader can make estimations about the strength of a rally or fall – or the lack of it – and use that for their trading purposes.
 Candlestick patterns for day trading can be a great strategy to employ if you have time to spend in the markets each day.

 The candles can be used to judge: